ggdl96/ts-github-action-test/README.md

   For more information about the GitHub Actions toolkit, see the [documentation](https://github.com/actions/toolkit/blob/master/README.md).

-So, what are you waiting for?
-Go ahead and start customizing your action!

 1. Create a new branch

    ```bash
    git checkout -b releases/v1
    ```

-1. Replace the contents of `src/` with your action code
-1. Add tests to `__tests__/` for your source code
-1. Format, test, and build the action
+2. Format, test, and build the action

    ```bash
    npm run all